nakamasato/nakamasato.github.io/index.md

 ## Welcome to Masato's Page

-Naka Masato's a software engineer.
-He started his career as a machine learning engineer in Bytedance, and started working on infrastructure and cloud-native application development when he joined beBit.
+Naka Masato is a software engineer.
+He started his career as a machine learning engineer in Bytedance in 2016, and started working on infrastructure and cloud-native application development when he joined beBit in 2018.
+His interests include scalable system architecture, infrastructure, streaming process, and machine learning.

 ## Github Projects